ankit-jethi/docker-wordpress-nginx/README.md

 Building on the previous files, here are the differences:

 >You cannot adjust the individual containers ulimit settings in docker swarm.
-For that you have to change the settings globally by editing **/etc/sysconfig/docker** & add **OPTIONS="--default-ulimit nofile=1024:65536"**.
-Then, restart the docker service.
+For that you have to change the settings globally by editing **/etc/docker/daemon.json**.

 Docker Swarm does support use of **configs** unlike docker-compose.
 So, using that instead of bind mount for the logstash configuration.
 The following lines create a config called logstash_docker from a file called [logstash_docker.conf](../master/logstash_docker.conf) for use with the ELK service: